On the heterogeneous spread of COVID-19 in Chile: Introduction

-In this work, we applied the multi-group SEIRD model presented by \cite{contreras2020multigroup}, to represent the COVID-19 spreading dynamics in Chile.
-By solving the inverse problem for parameter fitting, we assessed the government's actions effectiveness for controlling the outbreak, studying how parameters evolved in the different epidemiological periods.
+In this work, we \Ri{modified} the multi-group SEIRA model presented \Ri{in} \cite{contreras2020multigroup} to \Ri{study} the COVID-19 spreading dynamics in Chile. \Ri{We incorporate a compartment for the deaths and design a tailored parameter fitting methodology to fit the parameters governing the dynamics.
+We incorporate real-world data for estimating connectivity matrices and solve the inverse problem for parameter fitting using data from official sources.} We assessed \Ri{the effectiveness of NPIs} by studying how parameters evolved in the different epidemiological periods. \Ri{We also study the differences between data-driven and model-based estimates of the reproduction number to evaluate whether the observed dynamics are driven by the local \Ri{behavior} or by the coupling with other regions}.
 By a Monte Carlo-inspired procedure \citep{montecarlo}, we estimated parameter variability and provided a statistically-based forecast of the pandemic's evolution in Chile.
-We also present three forecast scenarios with different degrees of social distancing, which allow us to predict the effect of the various health policies implemented by the government, in consequence, better decisions by part of the authorities to prevent the spreading could be taken \citep{chimmula2020time}.
+We also \Ri{study} three \Ri{future} scenarios \Ri{assuming different levels} of social distancing, which allow us to predict the effect of the various health policies implemented by the government\Ri{; in consequence, authorities can take better decisions to prevent the spreading \citep{chimmula2020time}.}